The Miles the Mutt Merit Award

 the MMM Award

 The MMM Award was created to raise awareness about the merits of rescuing a dog.
 It takes a village to save just one dog's life, which is why the MMM Award committee secured donations for shelters/rescue organizations in the inaugural year of the program.
-We hope the smallest impact this award makes is in 2025, because the future is limitless for rescue dogs and the humans who support them.
+After the success of 2025, the AKC has officially integrated the MMM Award into the yearly National competition, and in 2026 the award will expand to included all regular and preferred height divisions.